 Compliance with this policy shall be the responsibility of appropriate supervisory personnel.
 Concerns or questions regarding the implementation of this policy can be directed to the Director of Civil Rights & Equity Office and Title IX Coordinator at (603) 862-2930 Voice / (603) 862-1527 TTY.
-Copies of this policy and suggested guidelines for the use of nonsexist language will be available from the Civil Rights & Equity Office and the President's Commission on the Status of Women at (603) 862-1058.
+Copies of this policy and suggested guidelines for the use of nonsexist language will be available from the Civil Rights & Equity Office.